-A poem inspired by Henrik Ibsen’s playwright titled “A Doll’s House, with glimpses of lived experience.
+A poem inspired by Henrik Ibsen’s playwright titled “A Doll’s House.”

 Earth, you wear the housewife’s scar—